solidi/writing/38-rediscovering-the-plan-file.md

 > *The discovery of information is not really important.
 But information becomes important when it is appreciated.*

-And when I'm in a jam not of not remembering the technical approach, I appreciated this file's existence.
+And when I'm in a jam not of needing to remember a technical approach, I appreciated this file's existence.
 I like that it's there, a crutch, closer than [*enter your favorite search engine*]'s doormat.
 So I'll experiment with the `LEARNINGS.md` file and see where it takes me.

 Realistically?
-The file will become a pedantic foxhole where link rot will thrive, and the poem I'll type is how *screwed* dependency management became.
+The file will become a pedantic foxhole where link rot will thrive — and a life saver for the next engineer to appreciate a time-vested investigation.

 ---